lcherone/gh-actions/README.md

          args: run test
 ```

-May add PHP ones, when/if I work on PHP code again ;p
+May add PHP ones, when/if I work on PHP code again ;p a zephir one might be cool